 When you wish to book this unique experience, just write to us at

 I hope that all these adventures I mentioned will help you to decide which places to visit when you come to Costa Rica and like this, you can get an authentic experience.
-If you have something to add or if you have a question, feel free to write it in the comments, it would be a pleasure to hear from you.
+If you have something to add or if you have a question, feel free to write to us.

 Greetings and Pura Vida!